MrPerruche/BRCI/DOCUMENTATION.md

+UPDATING TO BRICK RIGS 1.8.0-exp (VERSION 15) TODO LIST:
+- Implement bricks15 and property_types15.
+- Implement Creation15.
+Careful with seats!
+Needs testing.
+- Figure out a new implementation for colors.

 REQUIRED FOR RELEASE:
 - ~~Implement all bricks (just take a look at BRCI-C:
 copy values into the right function, change inputs (see src.bricks.\_\_init\_\_ for info))~~